ishine/ps-slm/readme.md

 A standalone CTC training module for fine-tuning the Whisper encoder with support for both standard and **phone-synchronized alignment** strategies.

+---

+## 📌 3. sense_voice_LLM

+Baseline of the LegoSLM paper using SenseVoice as the encoder: CTC posterior-probability-weighted embeddings are injected into the LLM embedding space.

+---

 ### Key Features:
 - Encoder + CTC training pipeline.
 - Support for vocabularies including `sentence_piece`, `gemma-2b`, `qwen-2.5`, and self-defined token sets.